PUBG Lite is officially shutting down

-New Delhi, April 29 (IANS) As scheduled, the low-end version of the battle royale game PUBG called Lite is officially closing down on Thursday (April 29).
+New Delhi: As scheduled, the low-end version of the battle royale game PUBG called Lite is officially closing down on Thursday (April 29).

 Recently, the news of PUBG Lite's shutdown was confirmed by developers Krafton via a message on its official website.